rainbowdashlabs/sql-java/docs/en/03/more_indice/conditional_indice.md

     ON money((money % 2 != 0))
 ```

-Not that we write the expression in another set of braces.
+Note that we write the expression in another set of braces.
 This is required, because our database expects a value there and not an expression.

 ```sql